Contact:

 Are you struggling with self-esteem or questions about your identity?

 Finding and maintaining a sense of one’s self has never been more difficult than it is now.
-Instability in one’s sense of self or one’s sense of value is not only challenging for the afflicted, but it frequently renders their relationships more unstable.
+Instability in one’s sense of self or one’s sense of value is not only challenging for the afflicted, but it frequently renders relationships with others unstable.
 Some part of this vicious circle can be explained by the fact that we live in a bewildering world in which rapid change and instability seem to be the only constants.
 Though our rapidly changing social and cultural landscape can add to the difficulties of developing of a stable sense of one’s self, problems with self-esteem or with identity usually have deeper roots than this.
 Psychoanalysis provides excellent techniques for examining the deeper roots of this problem.
 More than just helping you to explore deeply rooted feelings of instability, a good psychoanalyst can often assist in your efforts to overcome this difficulty.